 If you're using a Mac, you might not have realised that there's actually a free way of sending large files for free built into the Mail app.

 It's called Mail Drop, and works by making use of iCloud to upload the file to the web and generating a link that the recipient can use to download and access the file.
-Even if the recipient doesn't use Mail or even if they don't use a Mac at all, they'll still be able to access the file.
+Even if the recipient doesn't use Mail or even have a Mac at all, they'll still be able to access the file.

 If the recipient does use Mail, though, the file will automatically be downloaded as an attachment on the email and they won't even notice anything different from a normal attachment.
-Find out more about Mail Drop here.
+Check out our sister site Macworld to find out more about Mail Drop.